-If you have been through a fire and are in the process of rebuilding there are many solid reasons to consider using Ipe wood as siding, decking and fencing.
+If you have been through a fire and are in the process of rebuilding, there are many solid reasons to consider using Ipe wood as siding, decking, and fencing.

-Just like everything else on the planet these days, there are tests to see just how well wood stands up to fire.
-And when it comes to Ipe nothing touches it.
+Just like everything else on the planet these days, there are tests to see just how well wood stands up to a fire.
+And when it comes to Ipe, nothing touches it.
 Essentially how they do it is they install and 20’x25’ sample as the ceiling of a test chamber, and then see how fast the fire spreads.
 Of all the woods, Ipe came out on top.
-It has been given up a an A rating for fire resistance.
+It has been given up an A rating for fire resistance.
 That means it’s the best.

-Ipe lumber is so naturally dense that it resists fungus, rot and termites.
+Ipe lumber is so naturally dense that it resists fungus, rot, and termites.
 It even sinks in water.

-Wildfires are dangerous and unpredictable, as we unfortunately seen these past months with all the wildfires around the country.
+Wildfires are dangerous and unpredictable, as we have unfortunately seen these past months with all the wildfires around the country.
 Fortunately, most of us will never have to worry about losing our homes to one.

-However, accidents happen, and that’s when using Ipe lumber for your decking and siding and fencing really comes in handy.
+However, accidents happen, and that’s when using Ipe lumber for your decking and siding, and fencing really comes in handy.

 Imagine you’re hosting a barbeque on your deck with friends and neighbors there.
-You’ve got the barbeque going, and next thing you know someone’s knocked over a grill filled with white-hot briquettes.
+You’ve got the barbeque going, and next thing you know, someone’s knocked over a grill filled with white-hot briquettes.
 Or maybe it’s a tiki torch that was knocked over.
 It can be any one of a half-dozen unexpected things.

-If your deck is made of pine, or redwood, or oak–FOOM!–everything goes up a flash.
+If your deck is made of pine, or redwood, or oak–FOOM!–everything goes up in a flash.
 You barely have time to look for the fire extinguisher before things get out of control.

 Fences Make Good Neighbors

-Using Ipe fencing, can help keep the neighbors happy.
+Using Ipe fencing can help keep the neighbors happy.